 The friend who noted that the legs of the mirror Jack were provided by his jeans on the stool before the vanity, observed also that in the bathroom window is the trapezoidal shape of what she believes to be a red toy car.
 This presages the trapezoidal/triangular shape in the ch O king poster later, and also perhaps calls attention to the window through which Danny will later escape.
 This scene is the only one in which we see the red toy in the window.
-In other scenes there are cleaning products set on the lid of the toilet tank or on bathroom's window sill.
+In other scenes there are cleaning products set on the lid of the toilet tank or on the bathroom's window sill.

-I have already begun to comment some at length on the nature of the trapezoid, and a little on how Kubrick is working with it in the Tuesday section in respect of the disappearing chair and table.
+I have already begun to comment some at length on the nature of the trapezoid, and a little on how Kubrick with trapezoids in the Tuesday section in respect of the disappearing chair and table.
 We have had a disappearance here, too, as well, the painting above the head disappearing after we view Jack's reflection in the mirror.
-Here, when Danny first sees Jack we see the painting, then when we view the alternative perspective of Jack in the mirror, we see a reflection of the painting as well as a vase of flowers which had been previously absent.
+When Danny first sees Jack we see the painting, then when we view the alternative perspective of Jack in the mirror, we see a reflection of the painting as well as a vase of flowers which had been previously absent.
 After that, all that we know is the painting is missing when Danny sits on Jack's lap.
 It is when Danny is sitting on his father's lap that we get a clear view of the trapezoid figure in the window with the absent angle of convergence.

 So, three perspectives.
 The perspective with the painting and no flowers.
 The perspective with the painting (at least in the mirror) and the flowers.
 Then the perspective with no painting (we don't know if flowers are there or not).
 Repeatedly, we have these three perspectives.